 Contraceptive use by participants should be consistent with local regulations regarding the methods of contraception for those participating in clinical studies.
 For the contraception requirements of this protocol, see Appendix 10.4.

 Informed Consent

-6. Capable of giving signed informed consent as described in Appendix 1 (Section 10.1), which includes compliance with the requirements and restrictions listed in the informed consent form (ICF) and in this protocol.
+7. Capable of giving signed informed consent as described in Appendix 10.1, which includes compliance with the requirements and restrictions listed in the ICF and in this protocol.

 Other Inclusions